faisalraja/testhttp/README.md

 # testhttp

 testhttp allows you to send HTTP request for testing your endpoints.
-This is still very incomplete but satisfy my needs at the moment.
-Feel free to suggest or create changes for updates.

 ## Features
 * The goal is to be compatible with [vscode-restclient](https://github.com/Huachao/vscode-restclient) but with ability to assert results and automate dependencies.